-As a freelance writer, I was already working from home full time when COVID-19 shuttered offices across the country.
+As a freelance writer, I was already working from home full-time when COVID-19 shuttered offices across the country.
 So, while it was business as usual for me, it was anything but for the 3.4 million Canadian employees who relocated to their home offices in April.
 For many, it was their first taste of the pros and cons of working from home (or “WFH”).
-According to a Leger survey, the vast majority (89%) survey respondents say it has been a positive experience.
+According to a Leger survey, the vast majority (89%) of survey respondents say it has been a positive experience.
 Indeed, some are so happy with their WFH arrangement that they never want to go back into an office.
-About a third (32%) stated they’d start looking for ways to work from homes if their managers ordered them to come back on-site.
+About a third (32%) stated they’d start looking for ways to work from home if their managers ordered them to come back on-site.

-If you count yourself among this new breed of WFH converts, read on to find out the top work from home jobs in Canada, how you can pivot toward permanent remote work and the many benefits of working from home—including how it can save you money.
+If you count yourself among this new breed of WFH converts, read on to find out the top work-from-home jobs in Canada, how you can pivot toward permanent remote work and the many benefits of working from home—including how it can save you money.

-Best Work From Home Jobs in Canada
+Best Work-From-Home Jobs in Canada

-University Magazine recently updated its ranking of the best work from home jobs in Canada for 2020, with customer service rep and research interviewer taking the top two spots.
+University Magazine recently updated its ranking of the best work-from-home jobs in Canada for 2020, with customer service rep and research interviewer taking the top two spots.
 But if chatting on the phone all day isn’t your thing, here are some other good options on the list:

 - Teacher/tutor: If you’re patient and good at explaining things, you might be a candidate for teaching English online to non-native speakers.
 Similarly, if you have a subject area of expertise and you’re good with kids, online tutors are currently in demand.

-- Bookkeeper: If you are skilled with numbers and like using spreadsheets and accounting software, this work from home job helping businesses and professionals manage their financial records, invoices, etc., might be for you.
+- Bookkeeper: If you are skilled with numbers and like using spreadsheets and accounting software, this work-from-home job helping businesses and professionals manage their financial records, invoices, etc., might be for you.

 - Social media manager: Many organizations still need help leveraging social media, with opportunities both in remote staff roles and contract positions.

-- Virtual assistant: This can be a great work from home job for those who are self-motivated, organized, professional, can write clear and concise emails and are available during usual office hours.
+- Virtual assistant: This can be a great work-from-home job for those who are self-motivated, organized, professional, can write clear and concise emails and are available during usual office hours.